Walter-Gaitan/Git-CI-CD/docs/_posts/2022-09-01-cicd-steps.md

 ## Introduction

-This is a simple web application that will be deployed to a server.
+This is a test web application that will be deployed to a server.

 ## Steps